thatbirdguythatuknownot/thatbirdguythatuknownot/README.md

 Hello.
 I'm... let's just say my nickname, Crowthebird.
 I work on projects when I am bored.
+I do some esoteric python, and know a bit about CPython internals.

 I contributed 3 updates to CPython that I consider major:<br/>
 [Supporting building CPython with VS 2022](https://github.com/python/cpython/pull/29577)<br/>